Outdoor Socket Installation Cost

 What's Involved in Installing an Outside Socket?

-The steps involved in installing an outdoor electrical socket will roughly follow this guide:
+The steps involved in installing an outdoor electrical socket will roughly follow the following process:

-• The electricity will be turned off in your home.
-This could just be to a single ring, or it may be to your whole house.
-It will depend on the wiring in your home and the location of the new external socket.
+• Isolating the Power — The electricity will need to be turned off in your home.
+This may be limited to a single circuit, or in some cases it could be the entire house, depending on the existing wiring and location of the new outside socket.

-• As the outdoor socket can be powered in two ways, a decision will be made to either join an existing electrical ring or give the outdoor socket its own independent ring.
+• Deciding the Power Supply — As the outdoor socket can be powered in two ways, a decision will be made to either connect it to an existing electrical circuit or provide the socket with one separately.

-• If there is a convenient location near where you want your socket, a hole may be drilled.
-This hole will join an internal socket through to the external one.
+• Drilling Access — If there is a suitable location near where the socket is required, a hole can potentially be drilled to link an internal socket through to the external one.

-• Once the wires are in place, the box will be attached to the wall.
-The sockets will be wired in, and the electricity turned back on.
+• Fitting the Socket — Once the wiring is in place, the external socket box will be securely attached to the wall and wired correctly.

 outsidesocket2